discoposse/transcribr/README.md

 # Transcribr - Transcription Deconstructor for Zoom transcripts

+## Why does this tool exist?

+I'm a podcaster who wants to add transcriptions to my blog posts.
+The down side to using a legit transcription service is that it's slow, and expenseive.
+Zoom has an out-of-the-box transcription service that outpus a .vtt file for every recording.

+The transcription file is all spaced out and contains time stamps and gaps which makes it difficult to read naturally.

+There will still be natual language issues in the file itself.
+This is simply meant to clean up the file formatting for easier reading.

+## What does Transcribr do?

-This simple tool cleans up a Zoom transcript for you by doing the following:
+This simple tool cleans up a VTT file for you by doing the following:

 * Remove timestamps
 * Remove blank lines